adtrak-core/adtrak-core/readme.md

 == Changelog ==

+= 0.9.0 =
+- added in the site options after discussions
+- updated problems with Class naming convention.
+- initial release for beta testing in WD

 = 0.3.0 =
 - added in the alt tags to media library.
 - added in default dashboard widgets